Expert’s Voice: Transformative travel – exploring a city while exploring yourself

 Senior Interior Designer, HBA DNA

 Alex comes from a background in Media and Communications and started her career in Australia, where she spent 6 years working in-house for an agency based in Melbourne.

-Prior to HBA Branding, Alexandra spent 3 years in Singapore, working in hotel and resort design for renowned hospitality studios including HBA and Blink Design.
+Prior to HBA DNA, Alexandra spent 3 years in Singapore, working in hotel and resort design for renowned hospitality studios including HBA and Blink Design.
 Notable design projects include Mandarin Oriental Manila, Viceroy Cocobay & Raffles Dhevanafushi, Maldives.

-Whilst at HBA Singapore, her cross-industry experience saw her lead the development and design of 3 new brands for a large operator group in China, ultimately co-creating the department for HBA Branding with Principal Mark Eacott.
+Whilst at HBA Singapore, her cross-industry experience saw her lead the development and design of 3 new brands for a large operator group in China, ultimately co-creating the department for HBA DNA with Principal Mark Eacott.

 A well-versed and articulate communicator, Alex has previously been selected for Operator Design Immersion sessions, including Hilton’s lifestyle brand launch ‘Canopy’.

 Alex is an active researcher on the evolving hotel guest and their impact on the hospitality design.